nachocaru/xaprb.com/content/blog/2007-05-03-innotop-142-released.md

                 *   &#8211;inc command-line option could not be negated
                 *   InnoDB status parsing was not always parsing all needed information
                 *   S mode (formerly G mode) could crash trying to divide non-numeric data
-                *   M table didn&#8217;t show Slave\_open\_temp_tables variable; incorrect lettercase
+                *   M table didn't show Slave\_open\_temp_tables variable; incorrect lettercase
                 *   DBD drivers with broken AutoCommit would crash innotop
                 *   Some key bindings had incorrect labels
-                *   Some config-file loading routines could load data for things that didn&#8217;t exist
+                *   Some config-file loading routines could load data for things that didn't exist
                 *   Headers printed too often in S mode
                 *   High-resolution time was not used even when the user had it
                 *   Non-interactive mode printed blank lines sometimes
                 *   Q-mode header and statusbar showed different QPS numbers
                 *   Formulas for key-cache and query-cache hit ratios were wrong
-                *   Mac OS &#8220;Darwin&#8221; machines were mis-identified as Microsoft Windows
+                *   Mac OS "Darwin" machines were mis-identified as Microsoft Windows
                 *   Some multiplications crashed when given undefined input
                 *   The commify transformation did not check its input and could crash
                 *   Specifying an invalid mode on the command line or config file could crash innotop
-                ### What&#8217;s next
+                ### What's next

                 In a word: documentation.

-                But that&#8217;s not all.
+                But that's not all.
 Take a look at the roadmap for the project, and you find such features as mutex monitoring, the ability to monitor a file instead of connecting to a MySQL server, and much more.
-Some of this functionality is already done, but it&#8217;s not mature enough to release (feel free to use the latest trunk source, which is what I use every day; it usually works just fine).
+Some of this functionality is already done, but it's not mature enough to release (feel free to use the latest trunk source, which is what I use every day; it usually works just fine).